 - apply machine learning and other advanced computational techniques to analyse large-scale biological data sets.

 - discover and statistically evaluate molecular biomarkers for diagnosis, prognosis and classification of various diseases.

-- apply bioinformatic methods to discover and evaluate biomarkers for other applications, such as stem cell differentiation and cancer development.
+- apply bioinformatic methods to discover and evaluate biomarkers for different applications, such as stem cell differentiation, toxicity testing, disease modeling and cancer development.

 Education connected to the research